FIELD NOTES

 PADDLING AGAINST POLLUTION

-In celebration of the World Cleanup Day, our team in the south of Brazil organized a special Parley Ocean School in collaboration with Bombinhas Municipality, the local environmental department (FAMAB) and other collaborators.
+In celebration of World Cleanup Day, our team in the south of Brazil organized a special Parley Ocean School in collaboration with Bombinhas Municipality, the local environmental department (FAMAB) and other collaborators.
 Participants had the opportunity to learn from Ocean Ambassadors, take to the water in Hawaiian canoes and participate in a uniquely interconnected river, ocean and beach cleanup.
 The event brought different parts of society together for the oceans and environment: individuals, government, the traditional fishing community, local business and schools.

 The location chosen for the event, Praia de Zimbros, is a strategic one for the traditional fisherman community that lives and works there – a beautiful place where a river surrounded by mangrove vegetation meets the ocean.
 The local canoeing clubs Ka'Ora Va'a, Ama Ama Va'a and Akahai Hoa Canoa Havaiana got together for the first time and offered volunteers a basic canoeing clinic.
 Participants got the chance to learn about Hawaiian canoeing culture, get out on the water then paddle together to Praia do Cardoso, a small beach nearby located inside the Parque Municipal de Zimbros, a Brazilian protected area.
 The location was chosen to maximize impact – with participants splitting into groups to do cleanups not only on Zimbros but also in the Passa Vinte River and mangroves, and at Cardoso, where the canoeing clubs took the paddling volunteers.
 In total, 214 kg of waste was removed in just over an hour.
 All the waste collected was separated and recyclables were sent to a local cooperative.
 A huge ‘obrigada’ to our speakers and collaborators at this special event!